 Hiring a Web Developer You Can Trust

-Located in Virginia and working remotely, I almost never meet a client in person.
+Located in Virginia Beach, Virginia USA, I working remotely, almost never meeting a client in person.
 Seldom do I even speak to them on the phone.
 Communicating over email keeps our conversations documented and to the point.

 Well, the next thing they know I am asking for passwords to their accounts to get to work.
 They hesitate, and ask “How am I supposed to trust you?”.
 I understand.
 I put myself in their shoes and think, “Would I hand over passwords to access my accounts?”.